Ranking Top 10 Legnthiest NASCAR Tracks

 5. Watkins Glen International

-Watkins Glen International, located in Watkins Glen, New York is an automobile race track.
-It is known as the home of the Formula One United States Grand Prix around the world.
+Watkins Glen International is located in Watkins Glen, New York.
+It is known as the home of the Formula One United States Grand Prix worldwide.

-Watkins is a very popular venue among fans and drivers and is the center of attraction for North American road racing.
+Watkins is a popular venue among fans and drivers; therefore is the center of attraction for North American road racing.
 Fans of the sport have nicknamed this track “The Glen.”

-The track is 2.45-mile with a twisty, challenging road course.
+The track is 2.45-mile with a twisty, challenging road course where even the most experienced drivers can lose control.
 Formerly, it was named the Watkins Glen Grand Prix Circuit (1956-1971).
 Then in 1972, the track was renamed the Watkins Glen International Raceway.

 NASCAR is operating the venue, with a seating capacity of 38,900.
 The Raceway has gone through several changes over the years.